 Continued FDA Monitoring of Approved Animal Drugs

 FDA’s role does not stop after the agency approves an animal drug.
-As long as the drug company markets the animal drug, the agency continues to monitor the drug's:
+As long as the drug company markets the animal drug, the agency continues to monitor:

-- Manufacturing process to ensure quality and consistency are maintained from batch to batch; and
+- The manufacturing process to ensure quality and consistency are maintained from batch to batch;

-- Labeling to make sure the information remains truthful and complete.
+- The drug's labeling to make sure the information remains truthful and complete; and

-As part of FDA’s continued monitoring of safety and effectiveness, a drug company is required to report to FDA all adverse drug events that occur after the drug is approved.
-An adverse drug event, also called an adverse drug experience or ADE, is an undesired side effect associated with the drug, or the drug does not do what it is expected to do (it has a lack of effect).
-The required reporting of adverse drug events allows FDA to more easily identify and correct problems with approved animal drugs.
+As part of FDA’s continued monitoring of safety and effectiveness, a drug company is required to report to FDA all problems that occur with a drug after it's approved.
+Problems include adverse drug events and product defects.
+An adverse drug event, also called an adverse drug experience or ADE, is an undesired side effect associated with the drug or a lack of effect - the drug doesn't do what it's expected to do.
+Adverse drug events also include unfavorable reactions in people who handle the drug.
+Product defects are problems such as defective packaging or an abnormal appearance of the drug.
+The required reporting of adverse drug events and product defects allows FDA to more easily identify and correct problems with approved animal drugs.

 For more information about reporting adverse drug events, please visit the following website:

 Risk of No FDA Review and Monitoring

-With no FDA review of an animal drug, there is no way for veterinarians, pet owners, and animal producers to know if a drug is safe and effective or if its manufacturing process is adequate to maintain the drug’s quality and consistency from batch to batch.
-Also, because there are no reporting requirements of adverse drug events for unapproved animal drugs, problems with these drugs may be slow to be identified.
+With no FDA pre-market review of an animal drug, there is no way for veterinarians, pet owners, and animal producers to know if a drug is safe and effective or if its manufacturing process is adequate to maintain the drug’s quality and consistency from batch to batch.
+Also, because there are no reporting requirements of adverse drug events and product defects for unapproved animal drugs, problems with these drugs may be slow to be identified.

 By bypassing FDA’s drug approval process, drug companies that make and sell unapproved animal drugs potentially put the health of animals and people at risk.